discoproject/disco/doc/start/ddfs.rst

 .. image:: ../images/ddfs-concept-1.png

 For DDFS, this is a blob.
-When you push the blob to DDFS using :ref:`ddfsapi`, DDFS **distributes** the blob to K nodes.
+When you push the blob to DDFS using :ref:`ddfsapi`, a DDFS client **distributes** the blob to K nodes.

 .. image:: ../images/ddfs-concept-2.png

 By default, K is 3, so you get three identical **replicas** of the blob.
 DDFS and Disco can utilize any of the replicas, in case some of them are unavailable due to disk or server failure.
-DDFS also ensures that you will always have K replicas, even if disks fail, by re-replicating blobs if needed.
+DDFS ensures that you will always have K replicas, even if disks fail, by re-replicating blobs if needed.
 This guarantees that your data is truly **persistent**.

-Even persistent data is not very valuable if it cannot be used.
-Blobs distributed above are stored on random three nodes.
+Even persistent data is not very valuable if it cannot be accessed easily.
+The blobs distributed above are stored on three random nodes.
 To be able to use them efficiently, metadata storing **addresses** of the blobs is needed.
-DDFS uses tags (green circle below) for this purpose.
+DDFS uses tags for this purpose.

 .. image:: ../images/ddfs-concept-3.png

-Now you can make a query for `data:log:website` using :ref:`ddfsapi` to retrieve a tag object that contains URLs to the blobs.
+The green tag allows you to query data behind `data:log:website` using :ref:`ddfsapi` and retrieve a tag object that contains URLs to the blobs.
 You can **access** the blobs using their URLs over HTTP as usual, or give the list to Disco to be used as inputs for a Map/Reduce job.
-Naturally also metadata should not be lost under any circumstances, so also tags are replicated and distributed to many nodes.
+Naturally metadata should not be lost under any circumstances, so tags are replicated and distributed to many nodes similarly to blobs.

 Each blob *must* have at least one tag linking to it.
 Otherwise the blob is practically unaccessible or *orphaned*.
 Orphaned blobs are eventually